shimoncohen/shared-workflows/actions/build-docker/README.md

 # Build Docker Image Action

-This GitHub Action builds a Docker image from a specified context
+This GitHub Action builds a Docker image from a specified context and outputs useful image information for downstream steps

 ## 🛠 Inputs